lawrie/saxonsoc-ulx3s-bin/Smp/README.md

 You can access GPIO pins via /sys/class/gpio

-There are 28 pins that are mapped on to GPIO numbers 480 - 507.
+There are 28 pins that are mapped on to sys/class/gpio numbers 480 - 507.
-The first 8 map to the leds, although led 1 is not connected as gpio[1] is currently used for the interrupt on the ENC28J60 device.
+The first 8 (GPIO 0 -7)  map to the leds.
+GPIO 26 and 27 are DC and RES on the Oled header.

 `echo number > export` makes the pin available to gpio `echo number > unexport` makes it unavailable.